kopacja/rho2sdf.jl/README.md

 ## TODO List

-- [ ] Promazat nepotřebné exporty
+- [ ] Remove unnecessary exports
-- [ ] Promazat nepotřebné knihovny
+- [ ] Remove unnecessary libraries
-- [ ] Použití IPopt knihovny pro body u kterých nebyly nalezeny lokální souřadnice
+- [ ] Use IPopt library for points where local coordinates were not found
-- [ ] Implementovat tetrahedra elementy
+- [ ] Extend implementation to include tetrahedral elements